City Operations During COVID-19

 The City of Monroe highly values the safety and health of our residents, businesses, customers, and staff.
 As a provider of essential utility services, the City is working to assist our customers as coronavirus impacts the region.

-The City of Monroe is taking the following steps to help our residential and business customers who might be worried about paying their bills:
+Please click the link Utility Billing to read about the steps the City of Monroe is taking to help our residential and business customers who might be worried about paying their bills.